3D Printing as Advertising

-A new advertising trend is arising in the world of 3D printing.
+A new 3D printing advertising trend is arising in the world of 3D printing.
 Companies outside of the 3D printing world have started to create accounts in file sharing sites to directly provide advertising materials to the public.

-Heineken Beer stared the trend in 3D printable advertising by releasing 3 pieces on their Thingiverse page.
+Heineken Beer stared the trend in 3D printing advertising by releasing 3 pieces on their Thingiverse page.
 The ice bucket, beer coaster, and bottle opener files were released as a promotional giveaway for a championship soccer game.

 Ford is selling officially licensed 3D files for their 2016 model cars.
 These 3D printed models are a great way for small car dealers to get display models of new cars without ordering the full size car.